-WASHINGTON, D.C. – A case being brought, and hopefully decided by the United States Supreme Court is about to be heard for those seeking birthright citizenship, but born in a U.S. territory, not an actual U.S. state.
+A case being brought, and hopefully decided by the US Supreme Court is about to be heard for those seeking birthright citizenship, but born in a US territory, not a state.

 The suit, Tuaua vs. the United States, was brought before the supreme court with several attorney who filed a “Petition for Writ of Certiorari,” this past Monday.

 The suit is requesting that the Supreme Court review the decision of a lower court essentially denying citizenship to people born in American Samoa.

 “Our goal is for the Supreme Court to recognize that citizenship is a constitutional right, not a mere congressional privilege, for the millions of Americans born in U.S. territories,” Neil Weare, president and founder of We the People Project, a nonprofit advocacy organization for Americans in U.S. territories.